Car Accident Damage

 Consult a Lawyer

-As you consider whether to sue the person responsible for damaging your car, you should consult an experienced lawyer at Haug, Farrar & Franco, PLLC, who can review the facts of your case and explain your legal rights and options to you.
+As you consider whether to sue the person responsible for damaging your car, you should consult an experienced lawyer at Haug, Farrar, Franco & Ruiz, PLLC, who can review the facts of your case and explain your legal rights and options to you.
 Our lawyers can determine whether you have a viable claim and whether pursuing a lawsuit is the best path to recovering the money you need to pay for your vehicle damage.

 Lawsuit Costs